StyraInc/opa-kafka-plugin/README.md

 Creation of a topic checks for CLUSTER + CREATE.
 If this is denied, it will check for TOPIC with its name + CREATE.

-When doing idepotent write to a topic, and the first request for operation=IDEMPOTENT_WRITE on the resourceType=CLUSTER is denied, the method _authorizeByResourceType_ to check, if the user has the right to write to any topic.
+When doing idempotent write to a topic, and the first request for operation=IDEMPOTENT_WRITE on the resourceType=CLUSTER is denied, the method _authorizeByResourceType_ to check, if the user has the right to write to any topic.
 If yes, the idempotent write is granted by Kafka's ACL-implementation.
 To allow for a similar check, it is mapped to OPA with _patternType=PREFIXED_, _resourceType=TOPIC_, and _name=""_.